steverado9/Internal-Social-Network/README.md

 ## HOW TO START APPLICATION
 1. Clone the repository from git hub.
-1. npm install to update or install all necessary packages.
+1. `npm install` to install all necessary packages.
-1. npm start to start the application.
+1. `npm start` to start the application.

 |           Methods             |           urls                          |               Actions                |